Evangelical Lutheran Church in America: Lutheran Church – Missouri Synod

 The LCMS was established in 1847 by German immigrants fleeing the forced Prussian Union between Lutherans and Reformed church members in European Germany, who later settled in Perry County, Missouri.
-It grew through immigration, offspring, and church mergers while participating in some, but not all of the dialogues, controversies, and compromises which affected the various predecessors of the ELCA during the 19th and 20th Centuries.
+It grew through immigration, offspring, and church mergers while participating in some, but not all of the dialogues, controversies, and compromises which affected the various predecessors of the ELCA during the 19th and 20th centuries.
 In the mid-1970s the Seminex controversy at their Concordia Seminary in St. Louis over use of historical-critical biblical study led to the formation of the Association of Evangelical Lutheran Churches, later one of the predecessor bodies of the ELCA.
 The LCMS is the second largest Lutheran church body in North America with 1.8 million baptized members.

 The ELCA tends to be more involved in ecumenical endeavors than the LCMS, which prohibits its clergy from worshiping in ecumenical gatherings.
 The ELCA is a member of the Lutheran World Federation, World Council of Churches and the National Council of Churches of Christ, USA.
 The LCMS rejects these as being unionist.

 Both the LCMS and the ELCA have policies relating to clergy sexual misconduct.
 Perry C. Francis, a former ELCA pastor turned professor, along with psychology professor Tracy D. Baldo, published the results of their 1994 study of clergy sexual misconduct in the journal Pastoral Psychology.
 Out of 270 ELCA and 117 LCMS clergy surveyed, 13.7 percent of ELCA clergy and 4.3 percent of LCMS clergy admitted to sexual misconduct with another person since they began their ministry.

-Results from the Pew Research Center U.S. Religious Landscape Survey of 2008:

-Comparison to LCMS in ELCA's point of view according to the Honoring Our Neighbor's Faith These conclusions are not agreed upon by the WELS or LCMS.
+Comparison to LCMS in ELCA's point of view according to the 1999 book Honoring Our Neighbor's Faith These conclusions are not agreed upon by the WELS or LCMS.

 Demographics

-Results from the Pew Research Center U.S. Religious Landscape Survey of 2008:
+Members

+The table below presents demographic data for two different years of the Pew Research Center U.S. Religious Landscape Survey, 2007 and 2014.
+It is divided into several demographic categories like age, gender, marital status, etc. The categories have percentages out of 100 for 2007 and 2014, along with a column indicating the percent change (±).

+Beliefs, practices, and views

+The following table compares beliefs, practices, or views of members of ELCA across two years, 2007 and 2014.

+Each row represents a specific belief, practice, or view.
+Columns show the percentages for each year and the change between them.
+Each entry is broken down into different responses.
+For example, in the "Do you believe in God or a universal spirit?" row, responses are categorized as "Yes, absolutely certain", "Yes, fairly certain", etc. The percentage of respondents who chose each response for each year is displayed, along with the change in percent from 2007 to 2014.